-The DigiPen IT Help Desk is open from 8:00 a.m. to 8:00 p.m.
-Monday through Friday, and 10:00 a.m. to 6:00 p.m.
-Saturdays.
-The Help Desk is best contacted by email at helpdesk[at]digipen[dot]edu, which will create a ticket in our system.
+The DigiPen IT Help Desk is open from 8:00 a.m. to 6:00 p.m.
+Monday through Friday.
+The Help Desk is best contacted by email at firstname.lastname@example.org, which will create a ticket in our system.

 You may also go to https://helpdesk.digipen.edu and log in with your DigiPen credentials to directly use the ticketing system.
 Note that this system does not provide any additional functionality over a direct email.
 Walk-ins for questions or requests are always welcome.